 What can I do to increase my chances of approval?

-Make sure you meet all the eligibility requirements for the new card, and pay particular attention to its minimum income requirement.
+Make sure you meet all the eligibility requirements for the new card and pay particular attention to its minimum income requirement.
 Have all the required documentation available to support your credit card application, and provide all relevant details of the accounts from which you wish to transfer balances.

 How does my credit score affect instant approval?

 Your credit score plays a significant part in the overall approval process.
-In fact, if you have a very high credit score, you’re most likely to be a candidate for instant approval when it comes to your credit card application.
-On the other hand, a lower credit score may prevent a credit card company from approving your application immediately or at all.
+If you have a very high credit score, you’re most likely a good candidate for instant approval.
+A good credit score can also increase your balance transfer card options.
+On the other hand, a lower credit score may prevent a credit card company from approving your application immediately — or at all.

-As the decision is instant, does that mean I can apply for multiple cards?
+Can I apply for multiple cards?

 What else should I consider when applying?